Syllabus for CS 204, Front End Web Development, Spring 2026

 Homework Assignments

-There will be homework assignments roughly weekly.
+There will be about ten homework assignments.
 The assignments will usually all have the same weight; but I will give additional weight to those that are more time-consuming.
 The schedule lists the assignments and due dates as currently planned.

 Coding Style